-We then applied the same analyses to responses in a ToM network identified via the cartoons task.
-As shown in Table 1, a range of typical regions were identified in the contrast between communicative inference reasoning and physical reasoning on the task, including medial prefrontal cortex, precuneus, and the temporal parietal junction bilaterally.
-16 out of the 21 individuals produced ToM networks with significant clusters in at least one of these regions, and their beta values were taken forward for ROI analysis (15/16 right TPJ, 12/16 left TPJ, 7/16 precuneus, 6/16 mPFC).
-When the mean beta values were compared in these areas in a repeated measures ANOVA, no main effects of form, F (1, 15) = 0.49, p = 0.493, eta_p2 = 0.03), or reference, F (1, 15) = 1.74, p = 0.207, etap2 = 0.10, were observed, but a significant interaction was again evident, F (1, 15) = 9.39, p = 0.008, eta_p2 = 0.382.
-As Figure 3 shows, this too was driven by responses for direct speech (compared to indirect speech), and this was the only significant difference between the conditions (p = 0.016, d = 0.90, Bonferroni-corr.).
+Table 1, a range of typical regions were identified in the contrast between communicative inference reasoning and physical reasoning on the task, including the mPFC, precuneus, and TPJ bilaterally.
+Sixteen of the 21 individuals produced ToM networks with significant clusters in at least one of these regions, and their beta values were taken forward for ROI analysis (15/16, right TPJ; 12/16, left TPJ; 7/16, precuneus; 6/16, mPFC).
+When the mean beta values were compared in these areas in a repeated-measures ANOVA, no main effects of Form, $F(1, 15) = 0.49, p = .493, \eta_p^2 = .03$ , or Reference, $F(1, 15) = 1.74, p = .207, \eta_p^2 = .10$ , were observed, but a significant interaction was again evident, F(1, 15) = 1.749.39, p = .008, $\eta_p^2 = .38^3$ As Figure 3 shows, this too was driven by responses for direct speech (compared with indirect speech), and this was the only significant difference between the conditions (p = .016, d = 0.90, Bonferroni corrected).

-We then conducted an exploratory whole-brain analysis to explore any further potential differences for direct vs. indirect speech.
-Significant increases in signal for direct over indirect speech were evident in three regions: right temporoparietal junction (encompassing right AG and MTG), left inferior frontal gyrus, and left superior parietal lobule (see Figure 4).
-Using the online meta-analytic tool Neurosynth (Yarkoni et al., 2011) most common functional terms associated with these regions were "network DMN" for right AG (posterior probability = 0.73), "theory mind" for right MTG (P = 0.88), "semantic" for left IFG (P = 0.88) and "imagery" for left SPL (P = 0.78).
-Despite the apparent direct speech effect in voice-selective regions of auditory cortex, no significant increase in signal was seen for this region when correcting across the whole brain for direct vs indirect speech (see Table 3).
+We then conducted an exploratory whole-brain analysis to investigate any further potential differences for direct versus indirect speech.
+Significant increases in signal for direct over indirect speech were evident in three regions: right TPJ (encompassing right angular gyrus [AG] and MTG), left inferior frontal gyrus (IFG), and left superior parietal lobule (see Figure 4).
+Using the online metaanalytic tool Neurosynth (Yarkoni, Poldrack, Nichols, Van Essen, & Wager, 2011), the most common functional terms associated with these regions were "network DMN" for the right AG (posterior probability = 0.73), "theory mind" for the right MTG (p = .88), "semantic" for the left IFG (p = .88), and "imagery" for the left SPL (p = .78).
+Despite the apparent direct speech effect in voice-selective regions of the auditory cortex, no significant increase in signal was seen for this region when correcting across the whole brain for direct versus indirect speech (see Table 3).
 No regions were more active in the reverse contrast (indirect > direct speech).

 Other exploratory whole-brain comparisons indicated few differences between conditions.
-Two exceptions were direct speech vs. direct thought, and direct reference vs. indirect reference (i.e. with speech and thought sentences combined).
-Direct speech compared to direct thought was associated with greater activation in right insula and anterior and middle cingulate, including regions bordering on the pre-supplementary motor area (see Table 4b).
-Direct reference was observed to predominantly activate occipital and parietal regions more than indirect reference (Table 4c).
-Their reverse contrasts (direct thought > direct speech; indirect > direct) produced no significant clusters, even at an uncorrected significance level (p < .001, uncorr., k > 50).
-Similarly, no whole-brain differences were observed between voices and thoughts overall, or between indirect forms of speech and thought, either at corrected or uncorrected levels.
+Two exceptions were direct speech versus direct thought and direct reference versus indirect reference (i.e., with speech and thought sentences combined).
+Direct speech compared to direct thought was associated with greater activation in the right insula and anterior and middle cingulate, including regions bordering on the pre-SMA (see Table 4B).
+Direct reference was observed to predominantly activate occipital and parietal regions more than indirect reference (Table 4C).
+Their reverse contrasts (direct thought > direct speech; indirect > direct) produced no significant clusters, even at an uncorrected